InsightsBusiness3 min read

 Where this falls apart

-White-label engineering doesn't work when the client expects to meet your team.
+White-label software development doesn't work when the client expects to meet your team.
 It doesn't work when the project is small enough that a freelancer is a better unit-economics fit (under €15,000 total budget, you're better off with a contractor).
-And it doesn't work when the agency wants to own the engineering capability long-term as a competitive advantage.
+And it doesn't work when the agency wants to own the development capability long-term as a competitive advantage.

-Most digital agencies don't need to own engineering as a competitive advantage; they need to deliver engineering as a service their clients buy.
+Most digital agencies don't need to own development as a competitive advantage; they need to deliver development as a service their clients buy.
 For that shape of agency, white-label subscription is the right model.

-30 minutes with a founder or senior engineer.
-We'll do the math on your actual roadmap, including when the answer is not Stacklane.
+30 minutes to do the math on your actual roadmap, including when the answer is not Stacklane.
+No pitch deck.